The Tabernacle Choir at Temple Square

-The Mormon Tabernacle Choir has a unique, recognizable, powerful sound.
+The Tabernacle Choir at Temple Square has a unique, recognizable, powerful sound.
 Perhaps that is why the choir is an attraction wherever it performs and draws diverse crowds of visitors from all over the world.
 Indeed, it is popularly known as "America's Choir," a worthy title earned by more than a century and a half of singing the sacred hymns of The Church of Jesus Christ of Latter-day Saints and the great choral works of the masters to the enjoyable of all kinds of audiences.

-As its name implies, the Mormon Tabernacle Choir makes its home in the Tabernacle on Temple Square.
 Visitors can hear the choir at free performances inside the Tabernacle twice a week.
 The performance each Thursday from 8:00 p.m. to 9:30 p.m. is a rehearsal, but is open to the public.
 On Sunday, the Tabernacle doors open at 8:15 a.m. for the weekly live broadcast of Music and the Spoken Word.
 The program begins at 9:30 a.m., but the audience must be seated by 9:15 a.m. to avoid interrupting the broadcast.

 History of the Choir

 In 1846, the Latter-day Saints were searching for a place where they could freely worship God.
 On their westward trek across the vast American continent, the pioneers often broke the prairie's stillness with the sound of their voices.
 Singing hymns around the campfire became a nightly custom.

 One of these hymns, its words written as the pioneers made their westward journey, was "Come, Come, Ye Saints" by William Clayton.
 It retains today an exalted place in the repertoire of the Tabernacle Choir:

 We'll find the place